schlueternetz/christian/the-rockies/hiking-recommendations.markdown

 # Hike Recommendations

 Once you are [prepared](https://schlueternetz.github.io/christian/the-rockies/hiking-prepare.html), here are my recommendations for hikes.

 I'm showing the recommendations on AllTrails maps which is one of two sources I look at when picking a hike.
 I like AllTrails for the huge active user base: There are lots of trail reports from people and you can get an idea about recent conditions and any hazards or problems people were facing.
 But because of the variety of people on the app, their assessment of difficulty or risk is not easy to gauge.

 So I always look at a second source, and typically for me this is [Bob Spirko's blog](http://bobspirko.ca/hiking).
 Here you will find more detailed trail reports, pictures, and GPX/KML tracks to download.
 I've done many hikes with his tracks over the years and they are immensely helpful.
 Note he has the *Hiking* and *Canada Trips* sections (the latter contains scrambles and the more serious stuff).

 > **⚠ WARNING:**
 > Bob Spirko is very experienced and has done a lot of hikes and scrambles.
 If you are new to the Rockies, avoid anything he found difficult or risky.

-The hikes are listed with a link to a website with more details and as an AllTrails map where you can find the latest trail condition reports.
-Whenever available, I trust the Bob Spirko descriptions and GPX/KML tracks more than AllTrails.

 - [Easy Hikes](#easy-hikes)
 - [Moderate Hikes](#moderate-hikes)